Kei Honda: Titles and other championships

 Honda's only appearance in a major title match was in 2020 when he was the challenger for the 45th Kiō title.

 Awards and honors

 Honda won the Japan Shogi Association’s Annual Shogi Award for “Best New Player” for the 2019 shogi year (April 2019–March 2020).

+Personal life

+Honda is married to women's shogi professional Kotomi Yamane.
+The JSA officially announced the couple's marriage on its website on May 2, 2023.